eclipse/editdor/README.md

 ## About this project

-This project aims to make it easy to create W3C Thing Description instances and Thing Models by providing a platform-independent ediTDor tool.
+This project aims to make creating W3C Thing Description instances and Thing Models easy by providing a platform-independent ediTDor tool.
 The following features are addressed in this project

 - Creating a new Thing Description / ThingModel from scratch
 - Rendering a Thing Description / Thing Model